This game has unused areas.

 The game's GSF rip has heartbeat versions of nearly every battle theme in the game, even boss themes.
 Record the unused heartbeat themes and upload them here.

 Any piece of audio in the game can be heard using the code 0201B910:????, where "????" is one of the below (shown in this section inside parenthesis, in bold, which are in decimal).
 These values are unsigned and 2-bytes long.
 To hear them, open the sound test and play to the first song.
 If you don't press the stop button, it'll automatically play the next song on top of it after around 1 minute, which is how long Let's Begin! takes.

-(413) A sad version of the Pigmask Army theme.
-Although it is unknown where this piece was meant to be used, the developers have stated that the Pigmask theme was once the main theme of the game instead of the Theme of Love, so this piece may be a remnant of that original plan.
+(413) A sad variation of His Highness' Theme.
+It has been stated by Shigesato Itoi in a Nintendo Dream interview that the theme was once the main theme of the game instead of Love Theme, which was created during the end of the game's development.
+This piece may be a remnant of that original plan.

-(1649) This is the music used when the player talks to a Sanctuary boss in EarthBound.
+(1649) This is the music used when the player talks to the Sanctuary guardians or alien bosses in EarthBound.

 (437) An early, unused version of And...
 Stop!.

 (1148) A variant of Fight With Mecha-Drago.
 At 0:14 and 0:28, some weird buzzing noise is inserted for around 1 second.
 During this period, there are no combo beats.
-After the loop, a small set of drums extend the song's duration, but even with their upbeat nature, the BPM does not change.
+After the loop, some timpani extend the music's duration, but even with their upbeat nature, the BPM does not change.

 (397) A shorter version of Etude for Ghosts.
 This was one of the battle themes in the unreleased EarthBound 64.